-When necessary, you can apply pressure compensation to improve the measurement accuracy of the probe.
+When necessary, you can apply pressure compensation to improve the measurement accuracy of the probe (probe software v.1.1.0 and later).
 The probe does not have on-board pressure measurement, but a pressure reading from an external source can be used as a setpoint value for compensation.